Tunghai University: College of Law

+International College

+In 2014, the university established its English-taught International College, offering three bachelor's degree programs: international business administration (IBA), sustainability science and engineering (SSE), and an interdisciplinary program.

+In 2020, the International College began accepting international students who would like to learn Chinese without declaring a major in the first two years.
+In their junior and senior year, students can declare a major in either programs within the International College or other colleges at Tunghai University.

+Center for General Education

+The university puts emphasis on liberal education.
+The center offers courses in the fields of natural sciences, humanities, social sciences, and Western classics.

+Library

+The Tunghai University Main Library is located at the end of the Campus Mall.
+Library holdings include, approximately, 600,000 volumes, 6,515 current serials, 21,523 electronic serials, nonprint formats, and rare books.

 Ranking

 Ecological and social responsibility

 Tunghai University is ranked in third place among all the universities in Taiwan, and first among private universities, in Times Higher Education's University Impact Rankings, 2020, which assesses universities against the United Nations’ 17 Sustainable Development Goals (SDGs).

 In the 2020 Taiwan Corporate Sustainability Award (TCSA), Tunghai University scored high in the categories of Sustainability Model University.

 Tunghai also won USR's Best Sustainability Project Awards.
 Tunghai University and National Taiwan University both won Golden class honors.

-Colleges

-Tunghai has nine colleges (College of Science, College of Arts, College of Management, College of Social Sciences, College of Engineering, College of Agriculture, College of Law, College of Fine Arts and Creative Design, and International College), 34 departments and 35 master's programs (one independent master's program and 13 in-service master's programs) and 14 PhD programs.
+External Affiliations

+The university is member of the following international organizations and consortia: